Benjamin Watson: Professional career

+Pre-draft

 Watson attended the NFL combine and completed all of the combine and positional drills.
 He scored a 48 on the Wonderlic test, tying for the third highest score of any player in league history.
 On March 18, 2004, Watson participated at Georgia's pro day, but chose to stand on his combine numbers and only performed positional drills and the 40-yard dash.
 Team representatives and scouts from every team attended, including head coaches Mike Sherman (Packers) and Butch Davis (Browns).
 His overall performance impressed scouts and solidified his position as a top tight end in the draft.
 At the conclusion of the pre-draft process, Watson was projected to a second round pick by NFL draft experts and scouts.
 He was ranked the third best tight end prospect in the draft by DraftScout.com.

+New England Patriots (first stint)

+2004 season

-The New England Patriots selected Watson in the first round (32nd overall) of the 2004 NFL Draft.
+The New England Patriots selected Watson in the first round (32nd overall) of the 2004 NFL draft.
 Watson was the second tight end drafted in 2004, after Miami's Kellen Winslow II (seventh overall).

-2004 season: Rookie year

 Watson held out of training camp and missed 18 days due to a contract dispute.
 On August 14, 2004, Watson fired his agent Tom Condon, but was contractually obligated to retain IMG as his representative.
-On August 16, 2004, the New England Patriots signed Watson to a six-year, $13.50 million contract that includes a signing bonus of $3.81 million.
+On August 16, 2004, the New England Patriots signed Watson to a six-year, $13.50 million contract that included a signing bonus of $3.81 million.

 Throughout training camp, Watson competed against Daniel Graham to be the starting tight end.
 Head coach Bill Belichick officially named Watson the starting tight end to begin the regular season in 2004.
-He made his NFL debut and first start in the Patriots' season-opener against the Indianapolis Colts and caught two passes for 16 yards in their 27-24 win, but was inactive for the Patriots' Week 2 win at the Arizona Cardinals and was placed on injured reserve for the rest of the season due to a knee injury.
+He made his NFL debut and first start in the Patriots' season-opener against the Indianapolis Colts and caught two passes for 16 yards in their 27–24 win, but was inactive for the Patriots' Week 2 win at the Arizona Cardinals and was placed on injured reserve for the rest of the season due to a knee injury.
 During his absence, the New England Patriots finished first in the AFC East with a 14–2 record and reached the Super Bowl after defeating the Colts 20–3 in the AFC Divisional Round and the Pittsburgh Steelers 41–27 in the AFC Championship Game.
 Watson received a Super Bowl ring after the Patriots defeated the Philadelphia Eagles 24–21 in Super Bowl XXXIX.